ankaAR/bestiario5e/_creatures/hobgoblin.md

 armor_class: "18 (chain mail, shield)"
 ---

-***Martial Advantage.*** Once per turn, the hobgoblin can deal an extra 7 (2d6) damage to a creature it hits with a weapon attack if that creature is within 5 ft. of an ally of the hobgoblin that isn't incapacitated.
+***Martial Advantage.*** Once per turn, the hobgoblin can deal an extra 7 (2d6) damage to a creature it hits with a weapon attack if that creature is within 5 pies (1.5 mts)of an ally of the hobgoblin that isn't incapacitated.

 ### Acciones